ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 Use the following procedure to configure the pin map to use a ganged pin group:

 1. Add DUT pin definitions for each of the channels being ganged.
-For example, "Vcc0", "Vcc1", "Vcc2" and so on.
+For example, "Vcc0", "Vcc1", "Vcc2".
 2. Add a new pin group definition.
 Use a name that is appropriate for the combined pin.
 For example, "Vcc" or "Vcc_Ganged".
-3. Assign each of the pins created in step 1 to the pin group created in step 2.
+3. Assign each of the pins created in Step 1 to the pin group created in Step 2.

 > [!NOTE]
-> Unlike the pin map requirements for [SMU Merge Pin Group](SMUMergePinGroup.md#pin-map-requirements), the order of the pins in the pin group used to gang does not matter to the end user.
+> Unlike the pin map requirements for [SMU Merge Pin Group](SMUMergePinGroup.md#pin-map-requirements), the order of the pins in the pin group that is used for ganging is not relevant to the end user.
 However, note that the channel mapping to the first pin of the pin group is designated as the Leader channel when the gang operation is preformed.

 The following example pin map file illustrates a pin group of two pins being ganged for two sites.